Ricardicus/hide/README.md

-# hide
+# What am I looking at here
-Keep your files locked from the eyes of strangers when you want them to be, recover them when you want to.
+Basically a program that makes files unreadable and back to readable at will.
 # Set up
-1. This is a command line too developed for mac computers.
-Might work just fine on Linux aswell (have not tested).
+1. This is a command line tool using some UNIX system commands.
+Developed and used on a mac but might work just fine on Linux aswell (but I have not verified that).

 2. Type 'make' in this directory.